 Nathalie began her legal career as a paralegal following her undergraduate studies.
 After several years, she attended UMKC School of Law to become a lawyer.
 She began working at a large law firm in Kansas City, and several years later had a friend tell her she would be a good fit for the young, progressive firm Levy Craig.
 In her interview with Levy Craig, Nathalie found she would have to split her time between both commercial litigation (what she had been practicing to date) and family law.
 She had sworn in law school she would never go into family law.

 She agreed to practice family law part-time for six months, and if she didn’t enjoy it she could switch out of that practice area.
 After six months, Nathalie switched full-time to family law and hasn’t looked back.

 Outside of practicing law, Nathalie is a single mom who loves to travel with her adopted son, Christian.
 Christian is graduating from high school in May of this year, and is looking forward to attending Colorado State University in Fort Collins, CO next fall where he can explore his love for hiking.
 Nathalie also loves to cook and to entertain.

 Nathalie has been involved in volunteer pro bono projects throughout all of her career.
 “It’s part of why you should be a lawyer, to help people.
 In my area of law in particular, every family is touched by a family law issue at one time or another.”
 She especially enjoys the Military Matters program through the Kansas City Metropolitan Bar Foundation, as Military Matters has provided support for referrals when needed in the past.

-Thank you, Tony, for your dedication to KCMBF’s #MilitaryMatters!
+Thank you, Nathalie, for your dedication to KCMBF’s #MilitaryMatters!

-Please visit the KCMBF Facebook Page to see the original post about Tony's service to Military Matters.
+Please visit the KCMBF Facebook Page to see the original post about Nathalie's service to Military Matters.